TJx5x3/FlightSimCapstone/README.md

 README in progress...
-I'ts gonna be awesome.
+It's gonna be awesome.